 Comment guidelines are few.
 Comments should be colorably germane to the site subject matter and preferably to the article under which they’re posted, and the customary provisos about spam, abusive or offensive content or language apply.

+Interactive discussion is encouraged.
 If a comment is responsive to another comment, please use the reply button associated with that comment.
-Off topic comments are fine, but if a sidebar grows to dominate a comment section they may be restricted, and multiple comments from the same author in a short period of time may trigger “speed limit” tripwires.
-Original remarks are favored over third party references, and quotes and links without further elaboration are fodder for the comment shredder.
+Off topic comments are fine, but a sidebar growing to dominate a comment section or frequent comments unrelated to existing material may be restricted.
+Multiple comments from the same author occurring in a short period of time may trigger “speed limit” tripwires, and links to commercial and social media sites may also be flagged by the site’s spam filtering software.
+The administrator is part time and relies heavily on site automation to prevent it from being overrun with spam.

 These guidelines are modeled after the Wolf Street commenting guidelines; readers can refer to them for more color.